 - “Values, dialogue and religious leadership”

 - “Moral and religious counseling”

 It is likely that the program has influenced the participants in their way of being a religious leader in Norway, focusing on human rights, counselling and interreligious dialogue.
-As the curriculum indicates, the participants in the program are informed about religious “codes” and cultural values in the Norwegian society.
+As the curriculum indicates, the participants in the program are invited to reflect on and dialogue about religious “codes” and cultural values in the Norwegian society.
 The program’s overall impact is to develop a common professionalism in being a religious leader in the Norwegian society.
-This might also lead to changes in religious thoughts and practice.
+This might also lead to mutual changes in thoughts and practice.